 It is typically said that patent infringement is "strict liability."
-That is, "[A]n infringement may be entirely inadvertent and unintentional and without knowledge of the patent."211 Saurabh Vishnubhakat argues that this is slightly misleading.
-Based on a reading of the (limited) case law, he claims that one who does not even intend to take the actions described by the claims is not an infringer, just as someone who is blown into another by a gust of wind does not commit the tort of battery.212
+That is, "[A]n infringement may be entirely inadvertent and unintentional and without knowledge of the patent."228 Saurabh Vishnubhakat argues that this is slightly misleading.
+Based on a reading of the (limited) case law, he claims that one who does not even intend to take the actions described by the claims is not an infringer, just as someone who is blown into another by a gust of wind does not commit the tort of battery.229 But otherwise, being ignorant of the patent is no defense, and neither is attempting but failing to implement a workaround that avoids its claims.
+In other words, a patent puts the world on notice.
+Potential defendants are expected to perfectly search the patent database, and to correctly interpret the scope of the claims of the patents they find there.230